 Your newbie status might discourage you from offering ideas right away if you believe that the other team members are more qualified.
 BUT, on the contrary, your fresh eyes and perspective may be exactly what they need, and your suggestions could be invaluable.
 You may be able to identify great solutions that were not apparent to the rest.
 Of course, always try to get a sense for what’s open to discussion and what’s not.
 But don’t hesitate to jump in and show you’re eager to contribute!

 Apart from sleeping, you must get sufficient rest to maintain or improve your productivity.
 Even though you're new, avoid overworking yourself to get up to speed extra quickly, or to prove your worth to the company.
 Unlike offices that have fixed hours, it can be easy to lose track of time while working remotely.
 By finishing your tasks within a schedule, you can create space for mental downtime, and whatever you do to stay healthy and happy.

 About the Author:

-Heidi Souerwine is the Executive Director of ASAP and manages conference and content strategy for ASAP and its portfolio of products, including the APC, EA Summit, EA Ignite, and PACE.
-Prior to moving to Maine and joining the ASAP team, she spent 15 years in Washington, DC managing training and events from 10 – 10,000 attendees for international membership associations, non-profits, and the federal government.
+Heidi Souerwine, CMP, is the Executive Director of ASAP and manages conference and content strategy for ASAP and its portfolio of products, including the APC, EA Summit, EA Ignite, and PACE.
+Prior to moving to Maine and joining the ASAP team in 2017, she spent 15 years in Washington, DC managing training and events from 10 – 10,000 attendees for international membership associations, non-profits, and the federal government.
 Heidi is passionate about needs-based program development, purposeful event design, and cultivating active community and attendee engagement.